Locating a Wildlife Rehabilitator

 Many animals do need immediate care, but often, well-meaning people with the best of intentions “rescue” young birds and mammals who, in fact, are perfectly fine and whose parents are probably foraging for food nearby.
 In most cases, young wild animals should be left alone.

+If your state wildlife agency doesn’t list wildlife rehabilitators in your area, you can check for the nearest wildlife rehabilitators by going to the AnimalHelpNow website.
 You can also locate wildlife rehabilitators by visiting the National Wildlife Rehabilitators Association’s (NWRA) “Finding a Rehabilitator” page.
 NWRA’s Web site will take you through several methods for locating licensed wildlife rehabilitators in your city and state.
 You can also contact the NWRA central office at 320-259-4086.

 The International Wildlife Rehabilitation Council can also help you locate wildlife rehabilitators.
 Visit its Web site at iwrc-online.org and click on “Emergency.”